rossikos/libcat/README.md

 # LibCat

 LibCat is a command-line program to assist with copy-cataloging.
 The central objective is to make it easy to retrieve a work's library classifications such as the Library of Congress or Dewey Decimal classifications and subject headings.
-LibCat is determined in this
+LibCat is determined in this endeavor, searching multiple library catalogs and alternative editions until all desired classification information is found.

 ## Installation